owncloud/ocis/docs/ocis/deployment/ocis_wopi.md

   * onlyoffice.* for serving OnlyOffice
   * wopiserver.* for serving the WOPI server
   * traefik.* for serving the Traefik dashboard
+  * companion.* for serving the uppy companion app

 See also [example server setup]({{< ref "preparing_server" >}})